LargeNFT/large-nft/README.md

 # Large Reader
-Generate a search-engine friendly static website for each collection.
+Generate a search-engine friendly static website for an NFT collection.
 It is also a full-featured PWA (Progressive Web App) with a native look and feel on modern devices.

 * Users do not need a web3 browser to read the collection.
 * Users do need a web3 browser to mint and interact with NFTs.